-The policies and procedures address the retention periods for each holding of personal health information in various formats and media and stipulate that records shall not be retained for longer than the specified retention period.
-Inscyte's data sharing agreements with health information custodians also specify the retention period for the information in question.
+The policies and procedures address the retention periods for each holding of personal health information in various formats and media and stipulate that records shall not be retained for

 With respect to the CytoBase database, the retention period is indefinite (i.e. perpetual) since CytoBase serves as a longitudinal electronic medical record of historical cervical cancer screening test results.
 The information is retained in identified form since all historical results on a woman are matched to new test orders at participating laboratories using the patient's Ontario health insurance number, surname and date of birth.
 Clinicians also use these identifiers to look up their patients' records using the CytoBase for Clinicians online service.